LOLBAS-Project/LOLBAS/README.md

 * Log evasion/modification
 * DLL side-loading/hijacking without being relocated elsewhere in the filesystem.

-## YML

-All things LOLBAS are stored under the `yml` folder.
-These files are then converted to markdown for your viewing pleasure.
-If you're submitting a PR, make your changes to the `yml` version of the file and we'll do the necessary conversions.

 ## The History of the LOLBin

 The phrase "Living off the land" was coined by Christopher Campbell (@obscuresec) & Matt Graeber (@mattifestation) at [DerbyCon 3](https://www.youtube.com/watch?v=j-r6UonEkUw).